 There are about 100 types of HPV infections, affecting both men and women.
 Most go away on their own, but one in ten infections will eventually cause health problems.
 Besides cervical cancer, these include anal, vulvar, vaginal, or penile cancer, genital warts or throat cancer.

-Health care experts are urging parents to get their preteens the vaccination, even if they don’t think their child is sexually active.
+Health care experts are urging parents to get their preteens vaccinated against HPV, even if they don’t think their child is sexually active.
 The HPV vaccine works best in people who haven’t yet been exposed to the virus.

 Dr. Mikeworth says the HPV vaccine could prevent 30,000 cases of cancer each year, and parents can provide that protection by simply getting the shot for their kids.